-The Investment Report and Investment Guidelines which were revised and enhanced previous fiscal year, remain unchanged.
 The following Appendices have been updated for Fiscal Year 2011:

-- 1. APPENDIX B- Investment Report Fiscal Year Ended October 31, 2011 - 2.
-APPENDIX C- Fiscal Year Ended October 31, 2011- 2011 Year In Review
+- 1. APPENDIX B- Investment Report Fiscal Year Ended October 31, 2012 - 2.
+APPENDIX C- Fiscal Year Ended October 31, 2012- 2011 Year In Review

-In September 2009, the Members authorized a contract with Public Financial Management ("PFM") to serve as investment advisor to the Investment Committee, extending their tenure as investment advisor after an extensive public bid process.
+In October 2012, the Members authorized a contract with Public Financial Management ("PFM") to serve as investment advisor to the Investment Committee, extending their tenure as investment advisor after an extensive public bid process.
 Senior management has worked with PFM to model a portfolio consistent with the investment objectives set forth by the Committee and the guidelines approved by the Members.
-The attached report includes an outline of market conditions and the investment strategy employed by fiscal quarter, as well as, an update on the portfolio's performance.
+The reports in appedicies B and C includes an outline of market conditions and the investment strategy employed by fiscal quarter, as well as, an update on the portfolio's performance.